 The circadian rhythm is responsible for regulating periods of sleepiness and wakefulness throughout each day and night.
 In a normal and healthy person, the rhythm naturally dips and rises, changing the level of sleepiness of the individual.

 The urge to sleep arising from the circadian rhythm peaks between 2 am and 4 am for most people and rises again in the afternoon between 1 pm and 3 pm, although the exact times can vary for each individual.
-The strength of these urges depends on the quantity of sleep in the preceding days and is more intense when a person is sleep deprived.
-Contrarily, the circadian rhythm also results in periods of increased alertness at other times of the day.
+The strength of these urges depends on the quantity of sleep in the preceding days and is more intense when a person is sleep-deprived.
+The circadian rhythm also results in periods of increased alertness at other times of the day.

 For example, when the eyes are exposed to higher intensity of light in the morning, the SCN signals for the brain raise the body temperature, increase the production of the cortisol hormone, and delay the release of the melatonin hormone.

 Delayed circadian rhythm in teenagers

 It has been observed that teenagers tend to have a delayed circadian rhythm, with respect to children and adults.
 This means that the cortisol and melatonin levels rise and reach a peak later than usual, which can cause difficulty in getting to sleep.
 In some cases, particularly when early morning routines are necessary for school or other activities, teenagers may have difficulty getting enough sleep and are more likely to become sleep deprived.

 Circadian rhythm and jet lag